-The Personalized Nutrition Practitioner (PN-P) training program is a concise, clinically-focused educational program to arm you, along with a broad cross section of advanced licensed healthcare practitioners, with the skills and knowledge to apply personalized nutrition in your practice.
+The Personalized Nutrition Practitioner Training Program and Certification is a concise, clinically-focused educational program to arm you, along with a broad cross section of advanced licensed healthcare practitioners, with the skills and knowledge to apply personalized nutrition in your practice.
 You will find the latest information, assessments, and modalities and practitioner resources to tailor a personalized nutrition care plan for a specific patient or client.

 Those who complete this program will: